 15.2 Pets weighing less than 15 pounds and carried in the cabin must go in special kennels to travel in the plane.
 Any pets weighing more than 15 pounds must be transported in a safe and closed crate and will travel in the baggage compartment.
 The charge is USD$1.00 for each pound.

 16.1 Aerobell Airlines will make its best effort to transport baggage within a reasonable time frame and to the final destination stipulated in the ticket.
 If the company is transporting baggage by any other means other than air transport, the baggage will be delivered at the passenger’s final destination (up to an 8-km distance from the destination airport within 24 hours of arrival).

 17.1 Aerobell Airlines operates short routes, with one-hour or shorter flights.
 Therefore, it does not provide on board service.

-18.1 Aerobell Airlines does not allow the transport of unaccompanied minors under the age of 16.
-Children under the age of 16 must always travel with a companion over 18 years old.
+18.1 Aerobell Airlines does not allow the transport of unaccompanied minors.
+Children or any minor under the age of 18 must always travel with a companion over 18 years old.
 Aerobell Airlines does not offer specific or accompaniment services.